 - Jewelry Contest officials shall not wear visible jewelry, with the exception of wedding bands and required timing devices. - Appearance Contest officials are expected to be well-groomed in a neat a professional manner.
 Local associations have the authority to establish grooming standards. - Diversity The assignment of crews to work post season games shall be of multi-racial and multiethnic composition. - Association Responsibility Each GHSA sanctioned officials association shall abide by ALL GHSA policies and procedures and shall have one individual assigned to be the liaison with the GHSA Office. - The GHSA MIS Program Each association shall have one member responsible for establishing a user name and password in the GHSA MIS Program.
-This program will be used for submitting game reports, registration, final reports, etc.. - Required Meetings Associations shall send a representative to all mandatory GHSA meetings.
+This program will be used for submitting game reports, games worked, "Valued Contest Officials nominees, and accessing other various reports. - Required Meetings Associations shall send a representative to all mandatory GHSA meetings.
 Failure to attend may be penalties and/or fines.